tariqjoosab/TFBMiner/README.md

 Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system).
 If it asks if you want to proceed press y.
 > conda create --name tfbMiner python=3.10

 Activate the environment using the following command.
-You should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)", as shown below.
-If this does not happen then software that you install could affect the rest of your computer.
+You should see **(base)** on the left of the conda prompt be replaced with **(tfbMiner)**, as shown below. **If this does not happen then software that you install could affect the rest of your computer.**
-> (base) C:\Users\ruths>conda activate tfbMiner
+> **(base)** C:\Users\ruths>conda activate tfbMiner
-(tfbMiner) C:\Users\ruths>
+**(tfbMiner)** C:\Users\ruths>

 Install the requirements with the following commands
 > conda install pip
 conda install tqdm=4.62.3
 conda install numpy=1.21.5
 conda install pandas=1.5.2

 ### Download the code/data
 Install the code by going to the github page and clicking Code, Download ZIP.
-Unzip the zip-file in the directory that you want to work in https://github.com/RuthStoney/TFBMiner - this will be changed to https://github.com/UoMMIB/TFBMiner ones everything's totally finalized
+Unzip the zip-file in the directory that you want to work in https://github.com/RuthStoney/TFBMiner - this will be changed to https://github.com/UoMMIB/TFBMiner onces everything's totally finalized

 Download the genome files by going to the Dropbox page and clicking download (2GB of space required).
-Make a folder called genome_files in the directory that you want to work in (e.g. C:\Users\ruth\TFBMiner\genome_files\) and extract the data into there. https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0
+Make a folder called genome_files in the directory that you want to work in (e.g. `C:\Users\ruth\TFBMiner\genome_files\`) and extract the data into there.
+https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0

 ### Final steps before running the code
-Make a results folder in the directory that you want to work in (e.g. C:\Users\ruth\TFBMiner\results\).
+Make a results folder in the directory that you want to work in (e.g. `C:\Users\ruth\TFBMiner\results\`).

 Within the conda prompt you need to us the "cd" (change directory) command to get to the correct place within your file system.
 > cd (dont press enter yet!)